Azure-Samples/enterprise-data-sharing/1-data-marketplace/README.md

 ### Graph Permissions

-Furthermore, the analytics-sp requires authorization for the specified Graph API application permissions.
-To accomplish this, assign the Global Administrator role to the sp_graph service principal created during the prerequirements.sh process within your Entra ID manually.

-In order to run the automation for the Graph permissions follow the steps below:
+To execute the automation for managing Graph permissions, follow these steps.
+You will need to authenticate via the browser the first time this script runs.
+Please note that administrative permissions within the tenant are required.:

 1 - Navigate to [Scripts](/enterprise-data-sharing/1-data-marketplace/scripts)